 The Company is subject to taxation in the United States and various state and foreign jurisdictions.
-Our 2015, 2016 and 2017 tax returns are currently under audit in a state jurisdiction in which we operate.
-It is reasonably possible that the audits may be completed during the next twelve months, and we do not expect the result of the audits to have a material impact on our Consolidated Financial Statements.
+The audit of our 2015, 2016 and 2017 tax returns in a state jurisdiction in which we operate has been closed with no findings and had no impact on our Consolidated Financial Statements.